cityofaustin/projects/_projects/bloomberg-iteam/about/overview.md

 In 2017, the [Design, Technology and Innovation Fellows](https://cityofaustin.github.io/innovation-fellows/) secured a grant from [Bloomberg Philanthropies](https://www.bloomberg.org/program/government-innovation/innovation-teams/#overview.).
 Austin was selected from a pool of municipalities with a demonstrated commitment to designing and delivering bold solutions to solve homelessness.
 Other cities selected for the global program include Be’er Sheva, Israel; Toronto, Canada, and Anchorage, AK; Austin, TX; Baltimore, MD; Detroit, MI; and Durham; NC in the United States.

-Currently in the third round of funding, the Bloomberg program will allow Mayor Steve Adler and the [City Council](https://austintexas.gov/) to fund an in-house innovation team, or “i-team”, to pioneer new approaches on homelessness.
+Currently in the third round of funding, the Bloomberg program allowed Mayor Steve Adler and the [City Council](https://austintexas.gov/) to fund an in-house innovation team, or “i-team”, to pioneer new approaches on homelessness.

 “This grant will help us tackle problems in new ways that reflect who we are in Austin, and I’m excited to see what can come from this,” said Mayor Adler.
 “When we effectively ended veteran homelessness, we learned how effective new partnerships between the business community, philanthropists and non-profits could be.
 Bloomberg’s grant will allow our Innovation Office to experiment with new ways to house the homeless.”